The Diocese of London aims to be a leader in the field of environmental concern and action.

 The Diocese of London encourages churches to join Eco Church.
-Join more than 800 other churches who are making a difference through Eco Church, including about 45 churches registered in the Diocese of London.
-These include one gold award winner and 13 other award winners in the Diocese.
+Join more than 1,200 other churches who are making a difference through Eco Church, including more than 50 churches registered in the Diocese of London.
+These include one gold award winner, three silvers, and eleven bronze award winners in the Diocese.

 Capital Vision 2020

-The Diocese’s seven year vision statement has highlighted eight ways in which the Diocese has reflected on the times we live in, and sought to respond, including:
+The Diocese’s seven year vision statement has highlighted many ways in which the Diocese has reflected on the times we live in, and sought to respond, including: